jbinko/ADAW/README.md

 _**Business Users needs to present, consume, slice and dice data in quick way on multiple devices from multiple places**_

-This can be achieved by easy to use PowerBI reporting tool, which can be used from anywhere and on multiple platforms and devices.
+This can be achieved by easy-to-use PowerBI reporting tool, which can be used from anywhere and on multiple platforms and devices.

 PowerBI runs in cloud as managed service.
 Service can be also integrated with perimeter for access from devices and can also access data sources which are part of perimeter (on-premises or in cloud via private link).
 This PowerBI Premium VNET integration feature is in preview now.